MicrobiologyETHZ/mbarq/docs/salmonella.md

 mbarq analyze -i library_11_1_mbarq_merged_counts.csv -s sample_data.csv -c control_strains.csv --treatment_column day --baseline d0 -o results

 ```
 `mbarq analyze` creates a folder containing `library_11_1_mbarq_merged_counts_rra_results.csv` that lists log fold changes (LFC) and false discovery rates (FDR) for each gene in the library.
-You can upload this file to the [mBARq App](https://asintsova-mbarq-app-home-0bmqtg.streamlit.app/) to create heatmaps, perform functional analysis and visualize the results in the context of KEGG metabolic maps.
+You can upload this file to the [mBARq App](https://asintsova-mbarq-app-home-0bmqtg.streamlit.app/) to create heatmaps, perform functional analysis, and visualize the results in the context of KEGG metabolic maps.